No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 • API Key: the key you just generated

-Step 7: Set Up Model Routing
+Step 7: Configure Model Routing

 In OpenClaw's CloudOps settings, assign models by task type:

-Main Agent (daily tasks) → minimax/minimax-01
+Primary Agent (routine tasks) → minimax/minimax-01

-Sub-Agent (data processing) → deepseek/deepseek-chat
+Sub Agent (data processing) → deepseek/deepseek-chat

-Complex reasoning tasks → anthropic/claude-3-5-sonnet
+Complex reasoning → anthropic/claude-3-5-sonnet

 Fallback → openai/gpt-4o-mini